osamuaoki/osamuaoki-hugo/README.md

 You create source Debian package source tree in `../packages/`.

-You update repository with `./repository.sh`.
+You update repository with:

+* `./repo.sh bss incus neovim osamu unzip` to build and update all packages (initial is enough)
+* `./update.sh` for update all web pages